Finistere/antidote/README.rst

             }

         def __call__(self, key):
-            return self.raw_conf[key]
+            return self._raw_conf[key]

     # Declare a factory which should be called to instantiate Database.
-    # Variables names are used here for injection.
-A dictionary mapping
+    # The order of the arguments is here used to map the dependencies.
-    # arguments name to their dependency could also have been used.
+    # A dictionary mapping arguments name to their dependency could also
+    # have been used.
     @antidote.factory(dependencies=(Conf.DB_HOST, Conf.DB_PORT,
                                     Conf.DB_USER, Conf.DB_PASSWORD))
     def database_factory(host: str, port: int, user: str, password: str) -> Database: